You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 Etsy

-Etsy started in 2005 as a small marketplace for artisans to sell their work and it grew, as the number of people who wanted to both buy and sell handmade items flocked to the site.
+Etsy started in 2005 as a small marketplace for artisans to sell their work, and it grew as the number of people who wanted to both buy and sell handmade items increased.

 Developed by Rob Kalin and his partners, Etsy enables sellers to make their own online shop.
-The site is exclusively for handmade items, vintage items, or crafting supplies.
+The site is exclusively for handmade, vintage, and crafting supplies.

-The company went public in 2016 and today is worth over $14 billion.
-It’s a great example of starting small with a good idea, and growing into a household name!
+The company went public in 2016 and is now valued at over $14 billion.
+It’s a great example of starting small with a good idea and growing into a household name!

 Udemy